alias313/reed-solomon/README.md

 Poject for compiling and archiving implementations of codecs for different linear codes (mostly Reed-Solomon, BCH, and Reed-Muller linear codes).

-Credit will be given to where I found the implementation in the README.md file inside each folder.
+If I'm not the author of the code, credit will be given in the README.md file inside each folder.